ZioTino/Our.Umbraco.XMLSitemap/README.md

 ### `XMLSitemapSettings` Document Type
 This document type is used only as a composition, to control how each page is displayed inside the sitemap.
-XMLSitemapSettings is created using the new tabs feature available in v9.
+XMLSitemapSettings is created using the new tabs feature available in v10.
 If you want to step out of it, the only thing you have to do is refactor the **same** document type outside of a tab.

+#### `MetaMomentum` Support
+If MetaMomentum is installed the content property "Search Engine Visibility" set if is showing in the sitemap

 #### `XMLSitemapSettings` Properties
 | Property | Relative property in sitemap XML | Default value | How it works? |